unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

 * In the EFI partition of your SSD, there is an EFI folder.
 Inside, you'll find the **BOOT** and/or **Microsoft** folders.
 Be mindful when copying and pasting.
 * Don't stop midway of the installation process; **patience is key!**
   * However, if you'll encounter a looping error code (e.g., `failed lookup: name = com.apple.logd` in a non-stop loop), try removing the battery, and then pressing the power button for at least 30 seconds.
-* This OpenCore configuration does not include kexts for WiFi and Bluetooth.

 # 📝 Requirements